 Click on the Database Connection tab to open the database connection interface.
-Next, click on the Database Type dropdown menu to select the type of database that you want to connect to.
+Next, click on the Database Type of database that you want to connect to.
 If a password or username is required, that information can be entered in the Username and Password textboxes.
 Enter the database host in the Database Host textbox.
-This option is not available if you selected "MSAccess" as the database type.
-If the database resides on your desktop you should enter "localhost."
+This option is not available if you selected "MSAccess"